khfayzullaev/willitrain/README.md

 ### Why?

 Why not?
 But seriously, I always wanted to wake up and receive an SMS notification about the weather forecast for the day.
-I and [Feruz](https://github.com/FeruzOripov) decided to write out own little and over-engineered tool for that.
+I and [Feruz](https://github.com/FeruzOripov) decided to write own little and over-engineered tool for that.